For 2024 entry, interviews are being conducted online via Zoom.

-- Refer to our undergraduate medical curriculum – www.gla.ac.uk/schools/medicine/mus/admissions.
+- Refer to our undergraduate medical curriculum – gla.ac.uk/schools/medicine/mus/admissions (see 'MBChB Programme Information')

 Other Important Information

-- Applicants to the MBChB Course are encouraged to disclose any current or previous health conditions or disabilities, so that advice and support can be offered where necessary.
-Candidates who declare any health issues are considered on the same criteria and principles as for other candidates.
+- Applicants to the MBChB programme are encouraged to disclose any current or previous health conditions and/or disabilities, so that advice and support can be offered where necessary.
+Applicants who declare any health issues are considered on the same criteria and principles as all other applicants.

-- Please note that candidates applications will be considered and administered on the basis of the information given on the UCAS application form and applicants must notify us immediately of any changes.
+Please note that your application will be considered and administered on the basis of the information given on the UCAS application form and you must notify us immediately of any changes.

-- The Medical School normally processes decisions on the UCAS Track Service by the end of March, so candidates may not hear from us until this time.
+The Medical School normally processes offer decisions on the UCAS Track Service by the end of March.
+As the UCAS deadline has been extended this year, some of our Applicants may not have their decision until Mid-April.
+Please note that you may not hear from us until this time.